-Have you found it difficult to sit for extended periods of time since your spinal cord injury?
-Practicing sitting balance exercises for spinal cord injury patients can help!
+Do you find it difficult to sit for extended periods of time since your spinal cord injury?
+For patients after a spinal cord injury, practicing sitting balance exercises can help!

-This article will share some effective sitting balance exercises for spinal cord injury patients that can help strengthen your core, increase body awareness, and improve posture.
+This article will share some effective sitting balance exercises after spinal cord injury that can help strengthen your core, increase body awareness, and improve posture.

 Sitting Balance Exercises for Spinal Cord Injury Patients

-We suggest practicing these exercises in front of a mirror so you can see the way your body moves and self-correct.
+We suggest practicing these sitting balance exercises in front of a mirror so you can see the way your body moves and self-correct.

 Make sure to sit on a firm surface.
 Sitting on a cushy surface like a sofa or bed will make it more difficult to stay balanced.